yfurman/mgo/README.md

     mvn clean install -DskipTests

     Note: you don't have to skip the tests, however, you should change the values to your own before running them.
 For example, in the DirectoryServiceImplTest the path /Users/eugenefurman/Documents might not exist on your hard drive.

  5. The mgo database contains User collection.
 Please run UserDaoImplTest.testAddUser(), changing username, password, role, and gender to different values in order to insert unique users.
 My program does not enforce username to be unique since this is not a production application, however, it should handle attempts to insert duplicate users.

- 6. Run the following command to deploy war file to your <tomcat_home>/webapps directory.
+ 6. Run the following command to deploy built war file to your <tomcat_home>/webapps directory.
+Rename the war to mgo.war.

  7. Start tomcat.